fbpx

 What countries celebrate Halloween?

-Halloween is celebrated in numerous countries, including the United States, Canada, Ireland, the United Kingdom, Australia, and parts of Western Europe and Asia.
+Numerous countries, including the United States, Canada, Ireland, the United Kingdom, Australia, and parts of Western Europe and Asia, celebrate Halloween.

 How many countries celebrate Halloween?